Ph.D. Candidate (ABD)

-Jorge is teaching CES 209, Hip Hop Around the Globe, during spring 2015.
+Jorge recently taught CES 209, Hip Hop Around the Globe, during spring 2015.
 He taught CES 151 and CES 209 during the spring and summer 2014 academic terms, respectively, and CES 101 in fall 2013 and 2014.
 His teaching assistantship was CES 151, Intro to Chicano/Latino Studies, under the mentorship of associate professor Linda Heidenreich in fall 2012.

 Jorge's doctoral study looks at the interplay between North American sport, Latinos, and the media in relation to popular discourses on/about the browning of America, Latinidad, transnational borderlands, and citizenship.
 Additional research interests include: the racialization of intellectual property law; biopower; the Chicana/o Educational Pipeline; neoliberalism; Hispanic marketing; multiculturalism as doublespeak; hip hop as critical pedagogy; regimes of surveillance; anti-globalization and student social movements.